Our Projects.

 Technology specialist

 Michal Gačko is a graduate of the Faculty of Electrical Engineering and Informatics at the Slovak Technical University in the field of applied informatics.
 He studied for one semester in Norway at the Norwegian University of Science and Technology as part of the Erasmus program.
-He also spent some time studying psychology, before definitely opting for information technology.
 He has experience in the design, implementation and management of various types of database systems, as well as in the design and implementation of architectural patterns and structures in software systems.
 In addition, it deals with data analysis and data visualization.

 Veronika Cigáneková

-Veronika Cigáneková works as an analyst focusing on public policies, translating the DEKK team research into practice.
+Veronika Cigáneková is an analyst focusing on public policies.

 Hugo Gloss